mercadopago/devsite-docs/guides/checkout-api-v2/integrate-pse-avanza.en.md

 >
 > Add payment form

-Once you have obtained the payment methods, add the following payment form to your project.
+In the frontend of your project, you must add the following payment form.

 ```html
  <form id="form-checkout" action="/process_payment" method="post">